vatesfr/xen-orchestra/docs/xosan_replicated.md

 ### Building a "RAID 10" like

-If you have more than 2 or 3 nodes, it could be interesting to distribute data on multiple replicated nodes.
-This is called "distributed-replicated" type.
+If you have more than 2 or 3 nodes, it could be interesting to **distribute** data on multiple replicated nodes.
+This is called "**distributed-replicated**" type.
 Here is an example with 6 nodes:

 ![picture distributed-replicated with 6 nodes]()